postsharp/PostSharp.Documentation/conceptual/Threading/thread-safety-policy.md

 5. Close the wizard when the process had completed by clicking **Finish**.

 If you added the policy to the whole solution, the result of running this wizard is that a *pssln* file has been added to your project.
-The *pssln* file contains an entry that enables deadlock detection across all projects in your solution.
+The *pssln* file contains an entry that enables the thread-safety policy across all projects in your solution.

 ```xml
 <Project xmlns="http://schemas.postsharp.org/1.0/configuration" xmlns:t="clr-namespace:PostSharp.Patterns.Threading;assembly:PostSharp.Patterns.Threading">